Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Asymptotic normality of sample wavelet covariances and correlations

-We can deduce asymptotic normality for wavelet correlations by Delta method.
-We do not present here the multivariate result for the sake of concision.
-We only give the pointwise result to highlight the specificity of our setting.
+We can deduce the asymptotic normality for sample wavelet correlations by means of delta method.
+We do not present here the multivariate result for the sake of brevity, except when the matrix $\bG$ is diagonal since formulas are more simple.
+We focus on the pointwise result to highlight the specificity of our setting.

 \begin{cor} Let $(a,b)\in\{1,\dots,p\}^2$, $a\neq b$, and $j\geq j_0\geq 0$.
 Define Then, under conditions of Theorem~\ref{thm:gauss},

 with